 General Properties tab

-Use the General Properties tab to view and edit the summary information about the AccessProfile selected from the Data type pane (for example, type, ID, signatures).
+Use the General Properties tab to view and edit the summary information about the AccessProfile that is selected from the Data type pane.
 You can also specify extra support information and advanced options in the General Properties tab.